 Martin Luther King, Jr. Series

-Each year in January, RISD produces the Dr. Martin Luther King, Jr. Series to acknowledge the life and vast contributions of Dr. King in creating a more just and democratic society.
-The annual series of special events includes lectures, programs, discussions and workshops designed to provide RISD and the local community with impactful moments of service, reflection, skill development, inspiration and celebration.
+Each year in January, the RISD community organizes and hosts the Dr. Martin Luther King, Jr. Series to acknowledge the life and vast contributions of Dr. King in creating a more just and democratic society.
+The annual series of special events includes lectures, programs and workshops designed to provide RISD and the local community with meaningful moments of service, reflection, self-development, inspiration and celebration.

 At the heart of the series, the MLK Keynote Lecture highlights the role of creative endeavor in advancing democracy and equity.
-Each year RISD invites a speaker to campus who consistently and skillfully employs Kingian values and whose service and commitment to justice make an indelible difference in the world.
+Each year RISD invites a speaker to campus who consistently and skillfully upholds Dr. King’s values and whose service and commitment to justice make an indelible difference in the world.

 2014 MLK | selected coverage